 Samford University’s Doctor of Nursing Practice (D.N.P.)
-Psychiatric Mental Health Nurse Practitioner program prepares graduates to provide comprehensive mental health and social care services to patients.
-Students learn to evaluate, diagnose and manage the care of patients who suffer from mental health disorders.
+Psychiatric Mental Health Nurse Practitioner program prepares graduates to provide comprehensive mental health care to those who are in need of psychiatric services.
+Students learn to evaluate, diagnose, manage, and provide specialized treatment to people with mental health disorders.

 Millions of Americans are affected by mental health conditions.
 According to the National Alliance on Mental Illness, 1 in 5 adults experience mental illness in a given year, and 1 in 5 youth experience a severe mental disorder at some point during their life.
 These staggering statistics showcase why the Psychiatric Mental Health Nurse Practitioner concentration adds value to any D.N.P. advanced practice degree.

 Graduates meet the eligibility criteria to sit for the Psychiatric Mental Health Nurse Practitioner certification exam through the American Nurses Credentialing Center (ANCC).